markwolfeman/ist653/syllabus.markdown

 # Tests

 You will take two tests.
-One will be administered via Blackboard and the other via the course site.
+Test 1 is administered via Blackboard and Test 2 is a "take home" exam.

 # Submission Process